prathmeshjani/Investigate-Hotel-Business-using-DataVisualization/README.md

      - For times of the off season, companies may combine flexible and non-refundable rates.
 Or can provide a special discount but non-refundable.

   2. The cancellation rate will be higher along with the length of stay booked at both types of hotels.
 Cancellation rates at City Hotels increased significantly with the lowest percentage less than one week in duration.
-Resort hotels also tend to experience an increase in cancellation rates but are more stagnant and for stays of less than 2 weeks and more than 1 month tend to have lower cancellation rates.<br>
+Resort hotels also tend to experience an increase in cancellation rates but are more stagnant and for stays of less than 2 weeks and more than 1 month tend to have lower cancellation rates.<br> <br>
      Business recommendation:
      - The company can ensure that it has a solid order cancellation policy in place.
 This is to protect the company from the impacts, such as revenue loss.
 Companies can provide or explain terms and conditions before they place an order both in online and offline orders.
 This can include information about refunds, cancellation fees, etc. Tighter cancellation policies can have a big impact.
 In addition, it can also reduce fraudulent bookings.
      - Do a pricing strategy and limit the number of nights.
 Limiting the number of nights on a flexible rate over a one week span.
 In addition, it only provides non-refundable rates for longer stays.
 This is done to increase revenue and reduce the risk of unwanted cancellations.